-The Viega PEX Press Polymer fitting system incorporates the Viega Smart Connect feature, which is designed to identify unpressed connections by intentionally leaking under test pressures of 0.5 psi to 100 psi.
+The Viega PEX Press polymer fitting system incorporates the Viega Smart Connect feature, which is designed to identify unpressed connections by intentionally leaking under test pressures of .5 psi to 100 psi.
 This can be visually identified by water leaking from the unpressed fitting joint.
-If testing with compressed air, it is necessary to use an approved leak-detect solution (see "Leak detection" on Page 61), applied to each connection, to identify a suspected leak.
-Press any connections that may have been missed and/or replace connections found to be in question.
-Repeat the system pressure test.
+If conducting air testing it is necessary to use an approved leak-detect solution (see "18.2 Air testing" on Page 61), applied to each connection, to identify a suspected leak.
+Press any connections that may have been missed and/ or replace connections found to be in question.
+Repeat the pressure test.